By Chuck Hawks

 Star Charts, planispheres and electronic sky maps

 In order to find your way around in the night sky, you need a map.
 Celestron, Orion and others publish an economical set of maps that show the night sky during each season of the year.
 Along with each map is a brief description of the most important and interesting objects in each visible constellation.
 This is very useful information, and no one should be without a set of star charts.
-They are printed on heavy, water resistant stock, and are intended to be taken into the field.
+They are printed on heavy, water resistant stock and are intended to be taken into the field.

 Star charts usually have a planisphere on the front cover.
 If not, a planisphere can be purchased separately.
 A planisphere is a handy rotating representation of the night sky placed behind a large oval window that represents your field of view (assuming a flat horizon).
 You rotate it to set it for the date and time you are observing; it then shows you the major visible stars, constellations and where they are in the night sky.
-Planispheres can be purchased for a few dollars at most book stores.
+Planispheres can be purchased for a few dollars at most book stores, or ordered online.

 More sophisticated maps of the night sky with thousands of objects are available for notebook computers and tablets.
 (Also for smart phones, but the screen of these is really too small to be adequate for serious astronomy.)
 Celestron offers an excellent night sky program called "Sky-X First Light."
 I find a tablet with about an 8"x11" screen to be ideal for use in the field.
 If you rely exclusively on electronic map programs, make sure you don't run out of battery power!

 Red lens and red LED lights

 In order to read your sky maps, make adjustments to your telescope and generally find things in the dark, you need a flashlight.
 Because you don't want to ruin your night vision when you use it, it needs to have a red lens or use red LED's as a light source.
 It happens that red light affects your dark adaptation less than other colors.
 Your astronomical flashlight should not be too bright; this is one instance when a dim flashlight is better than a bright one.